 6. Presentations: Speaking so that People Listen (University of California, Irvine)

-Do you need to make a presentation at school or at work?
+Need to make a presentation at school or at work?
 Are you nervous about this?
 Then this course is for you.
-He will give you useful tips for making effective speech and good performance.
-You will learn how to organize a presentation, how to make it memorable and competently communicate.
-During the course, you will have several opportunities to demonstrate the presentation skills that you will learn.
-This will help you get the experience you need to be more confident when giving a speech in the American class or at work.
-The free version gives you access to all instructional videos and handouts.
-Feedback from colleagues and quizzes are available only in the paid version.
+He will give you helpful tips for writing effective speeches and speaking well.
+You will learn how to organize a presentation, how to make it memorable and communicate competently.
+During the course, you will have several opportunities to demonstrate the presentation skills you will learn.
+This will help you gain the experience you need to be more confident speaking in an American classroom or at work.
+The free version gives you access to all training videos and handouts.
+Colleague feedback and quizzes are only available in the paid version.

 Classes are held 3-4 hours a week, the entire course will take 20 hours.
 Registration begins on February 17th.